 - Adderall Immediate Release (IR) — Immediate-release Adderall typically starts working within 20 to 60 minutes after ingestion, with its peak effects occurring around 1.5 to 3 hours after administration.
 The overall effects can last approximately 4 to 6 hours.

-- Adderall Extended Release (XR) — Extended-release Adderall is designed to release the medication gradually over time.
+- Adderall Extended Release (XR) — Extended-release Adderall releases the medication gradually over time.
 The effects usually begin within 30 to 60 minutes after ingestion, with peak effects occurring around 4 to 7 hours after administration.
 The overall effects can last approximately 10 to 12 hours.

 It is important to note that the duration and intensity of Adderall’s effects can vary based on individual factors such as metabolism, weight, age, and drug tolerance.